6.9 Chapter Conclusion

 Summary

-In this chapter, we have explored the various available careers related to prehospital medicine.
-The educational requirements vary slightly between the three professions even though these professionals work together out in the field.
-The amount of training hours increases from EMT to AEMT and finally, paramedic.
+In this chapter, we have explored various careers related to prehospital medicine, focusing on the roles and educational requirements for emergency medical technicians (EMTs), advanced emergency medical technicians (AEMTs), and paramedics.
+While all three professionals work together in the field, the level of education and training varies.
+The progression of training hours and responsibilities increases from EMT to AEMT and finally to paramedic.

 Review Questions